Minimum Working Conditions

 A minimum wage has been established and is adjusted at intervals.
 However, said minimum wage is generally exceeded by the basic salaries established in the collective bargaining agreements.
+Collective bargaining agreements are negotiated by unions with the chambers that represent employers of each industry.
 The provisions of a particular collective bargaining agreement are mandatory by law and regulated by law.
-A particular collective bargaining agreement is applicable to all employees working in activities such as industrial, commerce, health, and others.
-In general, employees who work as managers, supervisors or other hierarchy positions are excluded from the legal framework of the collective bargaining agreement.
-The consent of the employee is not necessary since they are automatically included in the collective bargaining agreement just for working in a company under a particular collective bargaining agreement.
-Collective bargain agreements usually provide benefits to employees on top of what is provided for by Mexican employment and labor laws.
+A particular collective bargaining agreement is applicable to all employees working in activities such as industrial, commerce, health and other sectors.
+In general, employees who work as managers, supervisors or in other hierarchy positions are excluded from the legal framework of the collective bargaining agreement.
+The consent of the employee is not necessary, since they are automatically included in the collective bargaining agreement just for working in a company under a particular agreement.
+Collective bargaining agreements usually provide benefits to employees on top of what is provided for under Argentine labour and employment laws.

 Maximum Working Week

 The normal working hours for employees and workers are limited to 8 per day or 48 per week.
 Night shift and unhealthy work provide reduced working hours.

 Overtime is paid at a rate of 50% of the normal pay, unless it is worked on Saturdays after 1 P.M., Sundays and holidays, in which case it is paid at a rate of 100% of the normal pay.
 Applicable collective bargaining agreements may provide higher payments.
 Overtime must not exceed 3 hours per day, 30 hours a month and 200 hours a year.
 All employees are entitled to overtime pay, except corporate directors or corporate managers, registered as such before the Office of Corporations (Register of Commerce).
 Part-time employees cannot perform overtime work.

 Employer’s Obligation to Provide a Healthy and Safe Workplace